-SwAaNA Project: Documenting and investigating the 2011 war in Southwest Asian and North Africa, this resource aims to be a comprehensive repository of primary sources for research, teachers, journalists, students, and other professionals and interested members of the public.
+SwAaNA Project: Documenting and investigating the 2011 war in Southwest Asian and North Africa, this resource aims to be a comprehensive repository of primary sources for researchers, teachers, journalists, students, and other professionals.

 If you are a researcher who published scholarly work on this or related topics, please create a profile at the Secondary Sources Repository and introduce your findings.